crossplane/crossplane/design/design-doc-composition-functions.md

 ```

 This RPC is essentially the `RunFunctionRequest` from the [alpha Functions
-design][alpha-design] with the `FunctionIO` elevated from opaque YAML-encoded
+design][alpha-design] with the [`FunctionIO`][functionio-schema] elevated from
-bytes to 'native' RPC code.
-Kubernetes resources are represented using the
+opaque YAML-encoded bytes to 'native' RPC code.
+Kubernetes resources are
-[`google.protobuf.Struct` well-known type][google-protobuf-struct], which can
+represented using the [`google.protobuf.Struct` well-known
-encode arbitrary JSON.
+type][google-protobuf-struct], which can encode arbitrary JSON.

+Some key differences between the alpha `FunctionIO` and the proposed beta
+`RunFunctionRequest`:

+* `observed.resources` and `desired.resources` are a map keyed by resource name,
+  not an array of objects with name fields.
+The previous pattern was a result of
+  `FunctionIO` attempting to be an idiomatic KRM object, which is not a
+  constraint for `RunFunctionRequest`.
+This is should make it easier to lookup
+  resources by name when developing Functions.
+* Entries in `desired.resources` can no longer return 'derived' connection
+  secrets or readiness checks, similar to an entry in the P&T resources array.
+  Instead a Function is intended to set XR connection details and/or readiness
+  by mutating them directly.

 The package manager is responsible for creating a headless Kubernetes Service
 where each Function's Deployment can be reached.
 The address of the Service will